hapifhir/hapi-fhir-jpaserver-starter/README.md

 docker build --target=release-distroless -t hapi-fhir:distroless .
 ```

-Note that distroless images are also automatically build and pushed to the container registry,
+Note that distroless images are also automatically built and pushed to the container registry,
 see the `-distroless` suffix in the image tags.

 ## Adding custom operations